-Salamandra and Victoria projects, Mexico
+Salamandra project, Mexico

 During 2006, the Company entered into an option agreement to earn a 100% interest in the Salamandra project located in Durango State, Mexico, subject to an NSR of 2%.
 The Company can purchase one-half of the NSR for US\$1,000,000.
 The Company has the right to acquire these claims by making cash payments over a period of five years totalling US\$500,000.
 The Company has completed payments of US\$50,000.
 The agreement required a final payment of US\$450,000 by May 23, 2012 and also provided for an option to extend the final payment over an additional three or five years.
 The Company has exercised its option to extend the final payment over a period of five years based on a specific schedule of payments that total US\$550,000.
-The Company has also staked additional claims, known as the Victoria claims, which are contiguous with the Salamandra claims.
+The Company has also staked additional claims to significantly increase the project area.